-If you come traveling along the highway, you'd never guess when you see the signs mentioning San Francisco (San Pancho as it is called locally) one kilometer (1000 yards) toward the ocean, it all looks quite drab, but once you get in the town and over to the beach, you really notice you've discovered a jewel.
+When you are driving along the highway when you see the signs mentioning San Pancho you'd never guess it would be worth your time to visit it, but once you get in and around and around, you really notice you've discovered a hidden jewel.

 - 1600 inhabitants, quaint cobblestone street town.

 - 50 minutes from Puerto Vallarta Airport along Highway 200 North towards Tepic.